Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 Currently, an event stream can ingest version objects by default.
 A version object describes the state of a specific version of a resource at a specific timestamp.

 However, an event stream can be configured in such a way that it can ingest state objects.
-Once retrieving the event stream and its fragments, the members will be presented as version objects.
+Once the event stream and its fragments are retrieved, the members will be presented as version objects.
 A state object describes the latest state of a resource.
-When such an object is ingested, the server stores the timestamp of ingestion and determines the subject of that member, which will be stored and used to determine whereof that state object is a version.
+When such an object is ingested, the server stores the RDF model as is, the timestamp of ingestion and determines the subject of that member.

-When the members of such an event stream are fetched, version objects are created from that state object.
-This version creation includes the following actions:
+When the members of such an event stream are fetched, the stored RDF model is enriched with the version object properties, which includes:

-- the subject of that state object, which is the versionOf, will be replaced with the member id, which has the following
+- the named subject node, which is the versionOf, will be replaced with the member id, which has the following
   structure: `{versionOf}/{timestamp}`
 - the following statements will be added:
     * `<{memberId}> <{timestamp-path-of-the-ldes}> "{timestamp}""^^<http://www.w3.org/2001/XMLSchema#dateTime>`